rolandholik/TSEM/Documentation/admin-guide/LSM/tsem.rst

 Two subordinate identities are combined to yield a security event state coefficient.
-These subordinate identities are referred to as the Context Of Execution (COE) and the CELL, which are conceptually similar to the subject and object in mandatory access control.
+These subordinate identities are referred to as the COE and CELL identities, which are conceptually similar to the subject and object in mandatory access control.
 The COE identity is derived from the parameters that describe the security relevant characteristics (ie. credentials) of a process, while the CELL value is derived from the parameters used by a security event hook to describe the characteristics of the event.

 A security policy is implemented by a modeling algorithm that translates COE and CELL event parameters into their respective